iMoneza/documentation/docs/javascript-library.md

 You can optionally pass a `returnURL` parameter to specify the URL the user should be redirected to after they've been logged out.
 By default, they'll be returned to the page from which they initiated the logout.

+###Paywall PurchaseOptions

+You have programatic access to the details of the selected Resource via the ResourceAccessDTO object.

 ####ResourceAccessDTO Response Object
 ```javascript
 {